• Home

 // Code that invokes System 2

-From this perspective, feedback like “this is hard to understand” in code reviews isn’t just a matter of taste — it’s closer to a signal that system-switching costs are actually occurring.
-The magnitude of that cost varies by individual experience and chunk composition, but the fact that the cost occurs is real.
+From this angle, feedback like “this is hard to understand” in code reviews isn’t just taste.
+It’s closer to a signal that system-switching costs are actually occurring.
+The magnitude varies by individual experience and chunk composition, but the cost itself is real.

 Gestalt Principles: How Visual Structure Affects Code Comprehension

-Readable code depends not only on logical structure but on visual structure as well.
-This is where the perceptual principles of Gestalt psychology come in.
+Readable code depends on visual structure too, not just logical structure.
+This is where Gestalt psychology comes in.

-Gestalt psychology studies how the human brain prioritizes perceiving overall patterns and structures over individual elements.
-Several of its core principles connect directly to code readability.
+Gestalt psychology studies how the brain prioritizes overall patterns and structures over individual elements.
+A few of its principles connect directly to code readability.

 Law of Proximity